powerline/powerline/docs/source/configuration.rst

         ``string``
             A static string segment where the contents is defined in the :ref:`contents option <config-themes-seg-contents>`, and the
-            highlighting group is defined in the :ref:`highlight option
+            highlighting group is defined in the :ref:`highlight_group option <config-themes-seg-highlight_group>`.
-            <config-themes-seg-highlight>`.

         ``filler``
             If the statusline is rendered with a specific width, remaining whitespace is distributed among filler segments.
-The highlighting group is defined in the :ref:`highlight option
+The highlighting group is defined in the :ref:`highlight_group option <config-themes-seg-highlight_group>`.
-            <config-themes-seg-highlight>`.

     ``module``
         .. _config-themes-seg-module: